GreanBeetle/upwork-clone/README.md

 ####  by John Rykken

 #### There are two notes about this project.
-(1) Aesthetically it is a simple clone of upwork.com, https://www.upwork.com/i/how-it-works/client/, a site that connects freelance developers with projects.
+(1) Aesthetically it is a simple clone of upwork.com's 'How It Works' page: https://www.upwork.com/i/how-it-works/client/.
+Upwork is a site that connects freelance developers with projects.
 (2) This is a code school project meant to demonstrate understanding of basic Angular CRUD functionality.
 It allows users to create, read, update and delete faux web and software development projects.
+The projects are stored as objects in Google's NoSQL database, Firebase.
+User authentication is also functional.
+Users may create accounts using email and password.

-## Current features and functionality
+## Other active features and functionality

-* Allow user to navigate between 6 pages: Home, Projects, Login (modal), Sign Up (modal), Get Started, Admin
+* Users may navigate between six pages.
+Home, Projects, Login (modal window), Sign Up (modal window), Get Started, Admin (currently accessible by all users).
 * List available projects.
-* Allow ADMIN to add project.
+* Allow Admin to add project.

 ## Planned features and functionality